 Top things to do in the Cape Winelands, South Africa

 Planning to get the most out of your holiday can be a daunting task, so we’ve put together a perfect day for your family when visiting the Cape Winelands.
-Follow this guide and make the best of your trip even if you’re short on time.
-These are the top sights and things to do on your one day in Cape Winelands.
+Follow this guide and make the most of your trip even if you’re short on time.
+These are the top sights and things to do during your one day in Cape Winelands.

 Start your day off at Spier Wine Estate